trustbloc/agent-sdk/cmd/wallet-js-sdk/docs/wallet_sdk.md

 #### exports.DIDManager.createOrbDID(auth, options) ⇒ <code>Promise.&lt;Object&gt;</code>
 Creates Orb DID and saves it in wallet content store.

+If DID is not anchored (equivalentId ID found in DID document metadata) then saves DID resolved from equivalent ID.

 **Kind**: instance method of [<code>exports.DIDManager</code>](#exp_module_did-manager--exports.DIDManager)
 **Returns**: <code>Promise.&lt;Object&gt;</code> - - Promise of DID Resolution response  or an error if operation fails..
 **See**: [The did:orb Method](https://trustbloc.github.io/did-method-orb)